felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 Through inventory synchronisation, products and options that have a stock quantity of zero can be hidden can be hidden on your Uber Eats store.

-To synchronise your HubRise inventory with Uber Eats whenever it is updated, select the **Enable automatic inventory push** checkbox.
+Select the **Enable automatic inventory push** checkbox to synchronise your HubRise inventory with Uber Eats whenever it gets updated.

-Additionally, you can manually push your inventory to Uber Eats via the **Actions** page.

 ## Save the Configuration

-Once you are happy with the configuration of Uber Eats Bridge, click **Save** at the top of the page to go back to the **Latest operations** page.
+To save the configuration, click **Save** at the top of the page.

 ## Reset the Configuration

-If you want to reset the configuration and erase its values, click **Reset the configuration** at the bottom of the page.
+If you need to reset the configuration, click **Reset the configuration** at the bottom of the page.

 ---

-**IMPORTANT NOTE:** Resetting the configuration will also erase your Uber Eats Store UUID.
-To continue receiving Uber Eats orders, you will need to enter your Uber Eats Store UUID again.
+**IMPORTANT NOTE:** Resetting the configuration will instantly disconnect the bridge from Uber Eats.
+You will need your Uber Eats Store UUID to reestablish the connection.

 ---

-Resetting the configuration does not remove the operation logs displayed in the main page.
+Resetting the configuration does not delete the operation logs displayed in the main page.